puzl-cloud/kubesdk/README.md

 Pre-generated Python models for all upstream Kubernetes APIs, for every Kubernetes version **1.23+**.
 Separate models package gives you ability to use latest client version with legacy Kubernetes APIs and vice versa.

+You can find the latest generated models [here](https://github.com/puzl-cloud/kube-models).
+They are automatically uploaded to an external repository to avoid increasing the size of the main `kubesdk` repo.

 ## `kubesdk-cli`

 CLI that generates models from a live cluster or OpenAPI spec, including your own CRDs.